dataprofessor/streamlit-for-datascience/content/Lesson-7.md

 A dataset can be stored as a CSV file and read using the Pandas library via the `pd.read_csv()` function.
 Hence, a Pandas DataFrame is used to represent the loaded data.

-In the following example, we're loading in a CSV stored on the cloud in the GitHub repo.
+In the following example, we're loading in a CSV data stored on the cloud particularly in the GitHub repo.

 ```Python
 # Load data